temporalio/sdk-ruby/README.md

 ### Installation

-Install the gem to the desired version as mentioned at https://rubygems.org/gems/temporalio.
-Since the SDK is still in pre-release, the version should be specified explicitly.
-So either in a Gemfile like:
+Can require in a Gemfile like:

 ```
-gem 'temporalio', '<version>'
+gem 'temporalio'
 ```

 Or via `gem install` like:

 ```
-gem install temporalio -v '<version>'
+gem install temporalio
 ```

 **NOTE**: Due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), fibers (and `async` gem) are only